kiboko-labs/etl/docs/extractors.md

 `PDOExtractor`
 --------------

-Read data from a PDO statement result.
+Read data from a PDO statement result, in other words run SQL queries each result will be considered as a line.

 ```php
 <?php